 Originally Posted May 17, 2013:

 Anyway.
 I don’t remember Foote’s first name because I think he only had initials for his first name on his hard hat, and I’m more of a visual person when it comes to memories.
 I clearly remember his last.
 If I remember correctly, one of his ancestors was a naval officer in the Civil War, though, I don’t remember for which side.
-I guess it doesn’t really matter much now, since both sides were Americans, and both sides loved their country and the lives they knew — that they were fighting to hold onto or to change.
+I guess it doesn’t really matter much now, since both sides were Americans, and I think everyone is responsible for their own life, and not the lives of their ancestors.

 Anyway, one day when Brent was trying to defend himself from the hardcore confederates of the group, he pointed out that the North won the Civil war.
 A couple of other members disagreed, claiming that the South was going to “rise again”.
 One of those that believed in the Confederate resurrection turned to me and asked me, as if I was the resident historian (well… I did have a college degree… and I did have a minor in History…. and I was known for telling the truth when it really came down to it), “Kevin….
 Did the north win the Civil War?”